 Asche et al. (2008) also highlight an important 'non-result' in their analysis.
-Similar to Maddala et al. (1997) they find that some of their elasticity estimates have implausible signs and values.
-For example, finding a gas price elasticity of +0.765 for Spain and an electricity price elasticity of +0.106for the Netherlands.
+Similar to Maddala et al. (1997) they find that some of their elasticity estimates have implausible signs and values in the context of standard neoclassical economic theory.
+For example, finding a gas price elasticity of +0.765 for Spain and an electricity price elasticity of +0.106 for the Netherlands.
 These types of implausible results are less likely to be reported in the published literature but they are a feature of demand model estimation, one which we encounter in our estimates.
 Asche et al. partly attribute the implausible estimates to model estimators but are unable to explain why such estimates persist in their preferred models.

-Several of the previous studies on Irish energy demand are based on data from cross-section household expenditure surveys and from an elasticity estimation perspective are restricted to income (or expenditure) elasticities of fuel demand (e.g. Leser (1962, 1964); Pratschke (1969); Murphy (1976); Conniffe (2000); Scott et al. (2008)).
+Several of the previous studies on Irish energy demand are based on data from cross-section household expenditure surveys and from an elasticity estimation perspective are restricted to income (or expenditure) elasticities of fuel demand (Leser, 1962, 1964; Pratschke, 1969; Murphy, 1976; Conniffe, 2000; Scott et al., 2008).
 The studies that estimate price elasticities follow a variety of methodological approaches.
 Some estimate residential sector demand systems covering all consumer expenditure and in those instances energy is treated as an aggregate fuel product (O'Riordan, 1975; McCarthy, 1977).
 Given that elasticity estimates vary by fuel type, this approach is less useful for policy purposes.
 Where demand systems have been estimated by fuel type (e.g. coal, gas, etc.) the demand system was for the entire economy rather than by economic sector (Reilly, 1986; Conniffe and Scott, 1990; Lyons et al., 2009).
-The associated elasticity estimates provide useful information for policy makers or energy companies though obviously the analysis is unable to reveal sector specific behaviours.
+The associated elasticity estimates provide useful information for policy makers or energy companies though obviously the analysis is unable to reveal sectorspecific behaviours.
 The papers by Hennessy and FitzGerald (2011) and Di Cosmo and Hyland (2013) take a different approach, modelling the entire energy system by sector and fuel, estimating demand equations for electricity and non-electricity fuels.
-Their estimates do not allow for cross price effects but are the only papers to date, along with Lyons et al. (2009), that have estimated both long- and short-run energy price elasticities for Ireland.
+Their estimates do not allow for cross price effects but are the only papers to date, along with Lyons et al. (2009), that have estimated both long-and short-run energy price elasticities for Ireland.